rahulporuri/rahulporuri.github.io/README.md

 * candara is awesome!
 * trebuchet just close to perfection.

+I should learn how to install and use new fonts and check out some of the fonts available [here](http://www.fontsquirrel.com/fonts/list/popular), [here](http://www.webdesignerdepot.com/2011/08/the-most-popular-fonts-used-by-designers/) and [here](http://platowebdesign.com/articles/fonts/).

 and some interesting colors to choose are -
 * #FFFFFA
 * #00D9FF